 Affordable artists' studios in London

-The current average cost of an Acme studio is £10.30f² per year or £257 per month for a 300f² (28m²) studio.
+The current average cost of an Acme studio is £11.15 per square foot per year or £279 per month for a 300f² (28m²) studio.
 This is one third the price of a comparable commercial space and less than most other London studio providers.
 The rent is fully inclusive of business rates, insurance and service charges - the only extra cost is electricity.

 In addition to affordable studio space, Acme also offers a Residency & Awards Programme, which is one of the most supportive and extensive in the UK including:

 - City & Guilds of London Art School Studio Award

 - Fire Station Work/Live Residency Programme

 - Goldsmiths Studio Award

 - Jessica Wilkes Award

 - Rita Harris Studio Award